 Product and brand alignment with customer requirements is the key to effective brand management.
 Through our branding portfolio consulting services, EquiBrand works with companies to organize and manage their branded offerings, with the end objective of maximizing strategic leverage and increasing the value of the brand portfolio.

 Here is more information on portfolio strategy and plan development:

 Brand Portfolio Management Issues

-What improvement opportunities within the current brand portfolio strategy and framework exist to better align with the marketplace?
+What improvement opportunities within the current portfolio strategy and framework exist to better align with the marketplace?

-What types of brand portfolio management models should be considered?
+What types of brand management models should be considered?
 Should the company employ a masterbrand strategy or compete via individual brands and sub-brands?
 Should a house of brands, branded house or hybrid approach be used?